-Insulin is measured in mcU/ml or mIU/ml (microunits per milliliter).
+Insulin is measured in MCU/ml or mIU/ml (microunits per millilitre).
 The normal levels of insulin in the blood of a healthy person vary with and without food.

 If the levels of insulin are higher than these normal values, then it is considered as hyperinsulinemia.

-The following factors can increase your chance of having excess insulin levels in blood
+The following factors can increase your chance of having excess insulin levels in the blood

-- Early puberty – Girls who attain an early puberty are found to have elevated insulin levels.
+Early puberty – Girls who attain early puberty are found to have elevated insulin levels.

 The following symptoms may indicate that you have high insulin levels in your blood:

-- Hypoglycemia (low blood sugar levels) – This is the major side effect of high insulin levels in your blood.
-It occurs in nearly 16% of the type 1 diabetic patients and 10% of the type 2 diabetic patients.
-Severe hypoglycemia can result in sweating, tachycardia, confusion, seizures, coma, and even death in the extreme cases.
-Therefore, a regular glucose monitoring is recommended for diabetic patients receiving insulin therapy.
+Hypoglycemia (low blood sugar levels) – This is the major side effect of high insulin levels in your blood.
+It occurs in nearly 16% of type 1 diabetic patients and 10% of type 2 diabetic patients.
+Severe hypoglycemia can result in sweating, tachycardia, confusion, seizures, coma, and even death in extreme cases.
+Therefore, regular glucose monitoring is recommended for diabetic patients receiving insulin therapy.

-- Hypersensitivity reactions – It occurs only in 1% of the people taking either biosynthetic human insulin or pork insulin.
+Hypersensitivity reactions – It occurs only in 1% of the people taking either biosynthetic human insulin or pork insulin.
 The reactions include a local erythema (redness), heat, swelling or nodule formation.
-Desensitization kits are available for the patients with true allergy to insulin.
+Desensitization kits are available for patients with a true allergy to insulin.

-- Blood flow – Hyperinsulinemia can decrease the blood volume and increase its viscosity.
-This can predispose the patient to a low peripheral perfusion.
+Blood flow – Hyperinsulinemia can decrease blood volume and increase its viscosity.
+This can predispose the patient to low peripheral perfusion.

-- Lung – Both the lung structure and the function get affected with high levels of insulin.
+Lung – Both the lung structure and the function get affected by high levels of insulin.
 This is of concern especially in Indians who are found to have the lowest lung function globally.

 Lowering the insulin in the blood is similar to lowering the glucose levels.

-- Since hyperinsulinemia is often linked to obesity, weight reduction is the best approach to treat the condition.
-The key is to reduce the intake of carbohydrates which stimulate the insulin production.
-Avoid the sugar-sweetened beverages and refined grains.
+Since hyperinsulinemia is often linked to obesity, weight reduction is the best approach to treat the condition.
+The key is to reduce the intake of carbohydrates which stimulate insulin production.
+Avoid sugar-sweetened beverages and refined grains.
 Instead, go for the foods rich in proteins.

-- Certain biguanide drugs can also be administered to reduce the insulin resistance.
+Certain biguanide drugs can also be administered to reduce insulin resistance.

-If the above treatments are not effective, a bariatric surgery may be required to improve your condition.
+If the above treatments are not effective, bariatric surgery may be required to improve your condition.

 You may not experience the symptoms of hyperinsulinemia even if you are on treatment for diabetes.
 Thus, you may need further evaluation by a doctor who will check for the presence of the condition.
 Treatment varies with the cause of hyperinsulinemia.
 So, always take a doctor’s advice.